fslaborg/XPlot/README.md

 About
 -----

-Data visualization component for F# using JavaScript charting libraries.
+Data visualization for F# using JavaScript charting libraries.

 Documentation
 -------------